Food Manufacturing with Business Management FDS

 To complete the Foundation Degree in Food Manufacturing with Business Management students will register for 12 modules each with a credit value of 20.
 The students will study 11 core modules and one specialism module of their choice.
 Credit accumulation is even throughout the length of the course and will amount to 120 credits at Level 4 and 120 credits at Level 5.
 It must be made clear to learners that they must complete all Level 4 modules successfully (subject to the University of Chester rules of compensation) before being able to register for Level 5 modules.

-Students who complete 6 level 4 modules (120 credits) will be eligible for a Certificate in Higher Education as an exit award.
+Students who successfully complete 6 level 4 modules (120 credits) will be eligible for a Certificate in Higher Education as an exit award.

 Accreditation by the Institute of Food Science and Technology (IFST) is currently being considered.